dnh33/push-the-button/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See the `LICENSE` file for details.